 2.2 The filler materials

+2.2.1 Oxide fillers

 Inorganic oxides are typically used as filler materials in epoxy-based nanocomposites for high voltage insulation applications.
-Nanoparticles of titanium dioxide (titania, TiO2), silicon dioxide (silica, SiO2), and aluminium oxide (alumina, Al2O3) feature most often in the literature.
+Nanoparticles of titanium dioxide (titania, TiO2), silicon dioxide (silica, SiO2), and aluminium oxide (alumina, Al2O3) feature most often in the literature, and therefore epoxy nanocomposites containing oxides are the focus of this review.
 Selected properties of these oxides are shown in Table 2.